John Joseph Hogan: Priesthood

-After his ordination, Hogan served as a missionary to enslaved people in Potosi and Old Mines, Missouri in 1852 and 1853.
-He then became a pastor at Saint John Apostle and Evangelist Parish, then founded Saint Michael's Parish, both in St. Louis.
-In 1857, Hogan started a series of missions in outside St. Louis, ministering mainly to transient Irish railroad workers and Catholic settlers.
+After his ordination, the archdiocese assigned Hogan serve as a missionary to enslaved people in Potosi and Old Mines, Missouri in 1852 and 1853.
+He was then appointed pastor at Saint John Apostle and Evangelist Parish, then founded Saint Michael's Parish, both in St. Louis.
+In 1857, Hogan started a series of missions outside St. Louis, ministering mainly to transient Irish railroad workers and Catholic settlers.
 He ministered primarily in Chillicothe, Macon City, Brookfield, Mexico, and Cameron, Missouri.

 In 1859, Hogan founded a settlement of Irish immigrants in southern Missouri, but it was wiped out during the American Civil War; this area is now called the Irish Wilderness.
 The northern Missouri missions suffered greatly during the war due to attacks of bushwackers.
 The public school system collapsed during the war, and Hogan set up a school for two years.

-After the war, Hogan was arrested for failing to take the Ironclad oath, a requirement of the Radical Missouri constitution of 1865; this provision was later declared unconstitutional by the Supreme Court of the United States.
+After the war, Hogan was arrested for failing to take the Ironclad oath, a requirement of the Missouri Constitution of 1865; this provision was later declared unconstitutional by the Supreme Court of the United States.

 Bishop of Saint Joseph

 Hogan was appointed by Pope Pius IX as bishop of the newly erected Diocese of Saint Joseph on March 3, 1868.
-He was consecrated bishop by Archbishop Peter Kenrick on September 13, 1868.
+He was consecrated bishop by Kenrick at St. John's Church in St. Louis on September 13, 1868.